malczuuu/jakarta-validation-extensions/README.md

 This project provides additional features and extensions for Jakarta Validation (Bean Validation).
 It includes custom validation annotations.

+> A small project to experiment with publishing artifacts to Maven Central and see what eventually comes of it.

 ## Usage

 Add library as dependency to Maven or Gradle.
 See the actual versions on [Maven Central][maven-central]. **Java 11** or